Welcome! I'm Isra Black

 I received my PhD in Law and Ethics from the Centre of Medical Law of Ethics, Dickson Poon School of Law, King's College London in 2016.
 My doctoral research on assisted death was funded by the Arts and Humanities Research Council.

+Between 2016 and 2021, I was a lecturer in law at York Law School, University of York.
 In 2016, I was a Visiting Fellow at the Department of Philosophy, Stockholm University, and a Research Associate at the Department of Public Health Sciences, Karolinska Institute.
 In 2015, I was a research associate in health law and human rights on the ALS-CarE project, based at the Klinikum Rechts der Isar, Technische Universität München.
-I was also a visiting researcher at the Fondation Brocher in the summers of 2013 and 2015.
+I was also a researcher at the Fondation Brocher in the summers of 2013 and 2015.

 Isra Black, ‘Refusing Life Prolonging Medical Treatment and the ECHR’ (2018) 38(2) OJLS 299 (free link).

 Isra Black and Ásgeir Helgason, ‘Using motivational interviewing to facilitate death talk in end-of-life care: an ethical analysis’ (2018) 17 BMC Palliative Care 51 (open access)

 Project with Lisa Forsberg and Anthony Skelton: Adolescent medical treatment.

 Workstreams include the article in JESP above, an article 'Transformative experience and decision-making capacity' (currently R&R), an edited book Consenting Children (Proceedings of the British Academy) (Jonathan Herring ed too), and two chapters in our book, 'Asymmetries of adolescent capacity to consent to or to refuse medical treatment and rational choice' and ‘The sharing of normative powers: a (reluctant) welfarist defence’.